Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Basic_Signatures-slides.md

 Notes:

+Question what do each of these mean?

-If a hash is signed, you can prove a signature is valid _without_ telling anyone the actual message that was signed, just the hash.
+- Confidentiality - If a hash is signed, you can prove a signature is valid _without_ telling anyone the actual message that was signed, just the hash.
+- Authenticity: Authenticity assures that the data comes from a verified source.
+- Integrity assures that the data has not been changed in an unauthorized manner.
+- Non-Repudiation provides evidence that can be used to prove the involvement of parties in a communication, preventing them from denying their actions.

 ---